 In this post, we’ve discussed the definition and importance of a promotional plan, some of the main activities that such a plan might include, and what the components of a promotional plan should be in order to be concise and successful in achieving your goal.

-After presenting the main components of a promotional plan, I’ve also shown you a promotional planning template that we’ve prepared and I’m sure you’ll find very convenient and easy to use.
+After presenting the main components of a promotional plan, we’ve also shared with you a free promotional planning template.